boytights/boytights.github.io/README.md

 Oh, some pictures are also "real + AI."
 A real "base" picture with some enhancements made with AI.

-I mainly use [Stable Diffusion Web](https://www.stablediffusionweb.com) as my main image generator.
-It gives nice results, and the site is really easy to abuse: just set up a [Proton](protonmail.com) mailbox, add as many email alias as you want... boom, now you can create so many new accounts and evade their nasty credits cooldown!
+I mainly use [Stable Diffusion Web](https://stablediffusionweb.com/) as my main image generator.
+It gives nice results, and the site is really easy to abuse: just set up a [Proton mailbox](https://protonmail.com), add as many email alias as you want... boom, now you can create so many new accounts and render their credits cooldown useless!

 Layout
 -